-... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier).

-Please do use the cable arriving with the pack and not any old cable.

-You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
-Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

-Do not use spark plugs with an intern suppression resistor.
+- ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
+This will disturb the system and possibly damage it. - Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - Do not use spark plugs with an intern suppression resistor.
 NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

-Finally - and before installing the battery and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
-Do check battery and light bulbs for correct voltage (12V).

-Should something not work, please consult our trouble-shooting guide on our homepage.
-As a first step disconnect the blue wire from the coil and re-test.

-\ IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
+- Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V). - Should something not work, please consult our trouble-shooting guide on our homepage.
+As a first step disconnect the blue wire from the coil and re-test. - IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.